 OVERVIEW: The Caterpillar Foundation supports organizations that alleviate the root causes of poverty, focusing on education, the environment, and basic needs.

-Foundation-wide, grants can range from a few hundred dollars to a few million; however, most marine conservation grants range from $1,000 to $10,000.
-Past grantees include the Colorado Water Trust and the Heartland Water Resources of Council of Central Illinois.
+Grant amounts vary widely, ranging from a few hundred dollars to a few million, most animal and wildlife grants range from $5,000 to $50,000.
+Past grantees include the Rocky Mountain Elk Foundation and the American Bear Association.
 To learn more about select grantees, explore the foundation’s partners page.

 The Caterpillar Foundation does not accept unsolicited requests for funding or grant applications.
 Those invited to apply for a grant must submit their applications between February 1 and July 1.